csongorb/growingstuff/booklets/readme.md

 - adding code?
 - general preface area needs to be reworked
 	- infos & press infos can be much shorter
+- maybe: instead of a TOC: something similar to what Pippin usually uses as an info? "read the documentation to..."

 ### Only Phone